xullnn/ls_pull_over_push/130/answers.md

 21. What's the prerequisite code needed to create test class aided by minitest?

 - answer
-  - first need to load Ruby's test library `require 'minitest/autorun'`
+  - first need to load minitest library `require 'minitest/autorun'`
   - second need to load the file(s) which contain the program we want to test, for example `require '../sample.rb'`
   - then need to create the test class which inherits from `Minitest::Test` for example `class CarTest < Minitest::Test; end`